bonitasoft/bonita-doc/md/runtime-monitoring.md

 **Work queue**: a queue storing pending works before they are taken by threads for execution.

+**Metric**: an indicator (generally a numeric value) giving information on the system.
+They can be technical (number of running threads on the JVM), or more Bonita-oriented (total number of connectors executed).

+**Metric Publisher**: a publisher is responsible for exposing the activated metrics.
+Provided publishers are JMX, Log files, Prometheus (not available in Community edition).

 ## Bonita-related metrics
 Bonita-related metrics are **enabled by default** and cannot be disabled.
 Here are the provided metrics:
 * The number of currently running works, under the logical key name **org.bonitasoft.engine.work.works.running**